Health Care Provider Counsel That Understands Your World And Industry

 Whether you are an individual healthcare provider, institution, or provider group, you require and deserve legal counsel that knows your industry and how to best protect you.
 Too often healthcare providers spend valuable time away from their practice and responsibilities to “get legal counsel up to speed.”
 Part of being an effective legal counsel involves readiness on day one, to represent and protect your interests.

-The Stratagem Law Group team includes skilled professionals at the top of their professions from the legal and healthcare worlds: sometimes both.
+The Stratagem Law Group, PLLC, includes skilled professionals at the top of their professions from the legal and healthcare worlds: sometimes both.

 Health care compliance is all-encompassing, affecting the solo practitioner to the largest health system.
 The standards and expectations, validations, inquiries, and, for some, investigations are burdensome and extensive.
 For most, substantial resources are expended to ensure compliance and maintain oversight.